wustlcse/FAQ/docs/index.md

 <h2 class="anchored" id="how-is-the-data-science-practicum-requirement-met">How is the Data Science Practicum requirement met?</h2>
 <a id=140></a>## Registration and Evaluation Process

-_**<u>Before</u>**_ starting the project, the project needs to be approved via the practicum registration form.
+_**<u>Before</u>**_ starting the project, the project needs to be approved via the practicum registration form ([here](https://wustl.app.box.com/s/xfrrpne12unn00s8omnvktw4e2wrjh12)).
 This means it needs to be proposed by the student and approved by both the advisor and one member of the BS/ABDS committee.
 If being satisfied via a course the name and number, such as CSE400E, etc., must be provided.

 _**<u>After</u>**_ completing the project (before the end of the semester it is counted for) the advisor and a BS/ABDS committee member will need to evaluate the project (report/presentation/documented software product or the like) and determine if the work satisfies the practicum.
 If it does, academic records will be updated to indicate the Practicum Requirement has been fulfilled.